Xtabay

-La Xtabay ([la iʃ.taˈβaj]) is a Yucatec Maya folklore about a demonic femme fatale who preys upon men in the Yucatán Peninsula.
+La Xtabay ([la iʃ.taˈβaj]) is a Yucatec Maya folklore tale about a demonic femme fatale who preys upon men in the Yucatán Peninsula.
 She is said to dwell in the forest to lure men to their deaths with her incomparable beauty.
 She is described as having beautiful, shining black hair that falls down to her ankles and wearing a white dress.
-One of the most accepted versions of the myth comes from the book, Diez Leyendas Mayas (1998), written by Jesus Azcorra Alejos.
+One of the most accepted versions of the myth comes from a book, Diez Leyendas Mayas (1998), written by Jesus Azcorra Alejos.

 Etymology

 The term "Xtab" was used to refer to an ancient Maya goddess Ixtab, the goddess of suicide by hanging or the gallows.
-According to Perez' Lexicon of the Maya Language, the feminine prefix "tab", "taab", and "tabil" translate to "rope intended for some exclusive use."
+According to Perez' Lexicon of the Maya Language, "Ix" is the feminine prefix, and "tab", "taab", and "tabil" translate to "rope intended for some exclusive use."
 Ixtab was seen as a benevolent goddess who acted as a psychopomp to whoever hung themselves, leading them to paradise, as suicide was considered an honorable way of dying.